 Combining Research and Education with a Focus on Policy

-The Cyber Initiative was launched in 2013, and its director also serves as a visiting faculty member in the Middlebury Institute’s Nonproliferation and Terrorism Studies degree program, and teaches classes on topics related to cybersecurity.
+The Cyber Initiative was launched in 2013, and its director also serves as a visiting faculty member in the Middlebury Institute’s MA in Nonproliferation and Terrorism Studies, and teaches classes on topics related to cybersecurity.

 Since its inception, the Initiative has helped the Institute identify and attract experts in this field to teach workshops and short courses on their areas of expertise.